Anne Margrethe Strømsheim: Outbreak of war

 At the outbreak of the German invasion on 9 April 1940 she was at Kongsvoll mountain station recovering from bronchitis.
-As the news reached her she put on her skis and started off for Trondheim, catching a lift with a freight train to Oppdal.
+As the news reached her she put on her skis and started off for Trondheim, catching a lift with a freight train to Oppdal Municipality.
 From Oppdal she took a taxicab to Trondheim, arriving late in the evening of 9 April.
 After evacuating her mother from Trondheim she returned to the city before moving on Lake Selbusjø where she encountered Norwegian Army Air Service pilots who had evacuated from Værnes.
 The pilots told her that fighting was expected in the area around Hegra and that the Norwegian forces there were lacking medical supplies.
 In response to these reports she gathered together medical supplies and went to Hegra.
 At Hegra, she met two childhood friends who had volunteered to fight the German invasion, both of whom were to die during the upcoming battle.
 Even before the fighting began she had to use her first aid skills when a civilian train was accidentally fired upon by the Norwegian soldiers blocking the Meråker Line rail line.
-After the incident, she tended a severely wounded Finnish woman until the woman could be operated on at a hospital in Selbu, singing a Finnish song to calm her down.
+After the incident, she tended a severely wounded Finnish woman until the woman could be operated on at a hospital in Selbu Municipality, singing a Finnish song to calm her down.
 On her way back to the fortress Bang had to pass through German road blocks and for the last bit wade through deep snow.